 Why is this?

 around which the Earth rotates, runs from the geographic north

-pole to the geographic

-pole.
-When the sky is viewed from anywhere within the
+pole to the geographic south pole.
+When the sky is viewed

-appear (to ourselves) to be standing
+appear to rotate, while we appear (to ourselves) to be standing

 still.
-What is actually happening is that
+What is actually happening is that the earth is

-in circles around Polaris is actually the earth turning on its
+circles around Polaris is actually the earth turning on its

 You may be wondering about now whether there is a "South

 Hemisphere, there is one that is close, but it is too faint to

 be visible in many locations.
 The name of the star is